LuizAlexandre21/LuizAlexandre21/README.md

 🎓: Specializing in Data Science at FBUni

-🏢: I'm working in Fundação de Previdência Social do Estado do Ceará
+🏢: I'm working at Fundação de Previdência Social do Estado do Ceará

 🔬: Research assistant at the Brazilian Federalism Observatory